 Like any other werewolf, Luca heard anything within six to ten miles in the open.
 In a forest, it was more like three miles.
 He wasn’t interested in conversation.

-“Who are they talking to?”
 Hermes jumped.
 “I can’t see, Luca.
 Who are they talking to?”

 Hermes’ squeaky little voice vibrated with amusement.
 “For him being such a damn ugly creature, you’re looking awfully hard.
 Checking for fangs?”

+Vampires were like mosquitoes: bloodsucking pests, easily killed once caught.
 Secondly, the blond wasn’t a vampire.
-Based on the way he smelled, Luca would guess that he was a shifter.
+Based on the way he smelled, Luca would guess a shifter.
 Something related to the canine family, but not a wolf and nowhere near a dog.

 “Do you suppose Hal will do us the favor of killing him?”

-Probably not.
 Murder would attract a lot of attention to a slaver trying to practice the art of social stealth.
 Luca, on the other hand, could kill whatever and whenever he wanted.

-Hal threw his arm around his neck, drawing him into a bone-crushing hug before he hefted him over his shoulder like a heavy bag of flour.
+Hal threw his arm around the shifter’s neck and drew him into a bone-crushing hug before he hefted him over his shoulder like a heavy bag of flour.

-Hal pressed his palm to the wound and used his other hand to brace himself on the forest floor, like he was trying to find his balance in a world that wouldn’t quit spinning.
+Hal pressed his palm to the wound and braced himself on the forest floor, stuck trying to find his balance in a world that wouldn’t quit spinning.